demisto/content/Packs/FeedRSS/Playbooks/RSS_Create_Indicators_From_Report_README.md

 2. Creates relationships between the extracted indicators and the report.
 3. Runs enrich indicators command on the extracted indicators.

-Cortex XSOAR recommends that you configure a job to run every 12 hours to execute this playbook.
+Cortex XSOAR recommends that you configure a job to execute this playbook.

 1. Configure a job that will run the *RSS Create Indicators From Report* playbook.
+      1. Select the *Triggered by delta in feed* option.
+      2. Select the feed on which to run the job.

 2. Configure input to the *RSS Create Indicators From Report* playbook:

     - From the context data input: Tag name - the indicator will be tagged with this value when the playbook finishes processing and all the indicators are extracted and relationships created.